Auction Finance

 How To Apply For Auction Finance

-- Input data – Enter the details of your auction purchase into Brickflow’s bridging loan calculator – It takes seconds
+- Enter the details of your auction purchase-it takes seconds

-- Submit to multiple lenders directly from the platform – With your broker or a Brickflow partner, you can submit your loan application to multiple lenders using our digital application form, cutting out any repetitive form-filling
+- With your broker or a Brickflow partner, submit to multiple lenders directly from the platform, using our digital loan application, cutting out repetitive form-filling and receive multiple DIPs within minutes

 Search for your auction finance now and see the great deals available on Brickflow.